 You need to ensure you have enough head height in your attic/loft space to achieve a viable room, or if not, have the spends and permissions to add dormers or a loft extension.
 While many loft conversion projects are allowed under permitted development rights, some may require full planning permission so always best to check.

 Converting their loft gave one couple the perfect opportunity to create a ‘rooftop’ retreat, complete with a dreamy copper bath in the bedroom and ensuite shower room too.
 The room is a basic rectangle with bespoke glazing to bring in loads of light.
 Imagine lying in that bath and looking up at the starry sky…

 Richmond-based interior designer Karen Oliver transformed multiple rooms in this loft conversion into one spacious and totally restful suite with so much class.
 Located at the top of a 1930s semi-detached house, the conversion was previously two poky rooms which weren’t very practical.
 Instead, Karen suggested that the owners should lose one of the bedrooms and give more space to one, creating a small shower room next to it.
 The results are stunning.

 The owners of this London home opened up the loft space and relocated the open-plan kitchen-living area.
 The bespoke scheme fits neatly under the sloping eaves and is ingeniously wrapped in the property’s original floorboards to add character, eliminate waste, and help keep costs down.
-A similar project would cost around £50,000.

 Fancy an open-plan bedroom-bathroom?
 Homeowner Kelly Meziane did and created a cool space in a previously unused attic for her and her husband to enjoy – their own little retreat.
 Kelly wanted lots of light and the feeling of space, so there are large windows on either side of the room and she kept the roof rafters visible so it appears taller.
 The wooden beams add lovely character too, don’t they?
 Then to the other side of the room, there’s the shower, WC and basin, concealed behind a frosted glass screen.

 Designer Lucie Young at Light Intervention fitted this compact loft space with bespoke storage in the eaves and behind the bed to make the most of its limited space.

-Fiftypoint Architecture + Interiors designed this loft conversion in a 1970s house in East Sussex.
+Fiftypoint Architecture + Interiors designed this most stylish of loft conversion ideas in a 1970s house in East Sussex.
 The owner wanted a simple interior style to keep it feeling calm and unfussy and decided on plywood shelving rather than built-in storage to keep costs down and not take up too much space.
 The bathroom next door is compact but doesn’t miss out on any function thanks to smaller, slimmer fittings with soft edges.

-As part of a total house renovation of a Victorian terraced property, a new bedroom, dressing room and bathroom was created in the loft.
+As part of a total house renovation of a Victorian terraced property, a new bedroom, dressing room and bathroom were created in the loft.
 And I for one love it.
 Working with Turner Architects and Studio Atara, the owners realised they could go up to realise their dream of a master suite.